geudde/attic-chest/pages/13.reference/01.porden/docs.md

 O'er Scythia's plains to roving Tartars shine,

-Or Moslems bound to Mecca's holy shrine ;
+Or Moslems bound to Mecca's holy shrine;

 Or such the Indian temples, vast and grand,